Research

 CUORE and CUPID

 CUORE and CUPID are designed to decipher the nature of neutrinos by searching for neutrinoless double beta decay process.
-My focus on these experiments has been to enhance their sensitivity by (i) improving the detector resolution by mitigating sources of noise (ii) reducing backgrounds by tagging cosmogenic backgrounds
+Our group's focus on these experiments has been to enhance their sensitivity by improving the detector's sensitivity to by understanding and mitigating various sources of noise.

 CUORE and CUPID